 Is your Harry Potter Quilt for sale or do you sell Harry Potter-related quilts?

 All of my Harry Potter Quilts and related projects belong to my family.

 I do not sell Harry Potter-related patterns, quilts, or quilted items due to copyright & intellectual property.
 To be very clear, because this is the number one question I’m asked: It’s illegal to sell anything branded Harry Potter (or anything else) without licensing, which I DO NOT have.
 All my Harry Potter-related patterns are free online as derivative art, shared with the understanding that it is to be used for personal and non-profit use only.
 You can find a quick reference to my Harry Potter projects here.
 The patterns are free on Fandom In Stitches.

 Do you take requests for paper pieced patterns?

 Occasionally, yes, but requests are currently closed.
-If you are looking for fandom-based patterns, check out the Fandom In Stitches Request page.
+If you are looking for fandom-based patterns, check out the Fandom In Stitches Suggestions page.

 Can I sell items made from your patterns?
 Can I use them for non-profit purposes, like a swap or charity auction?

 I do ask that you please do not sell items made from my patterns for profit.
 If you use my patterns, you are accepting my copyright and agree not to sell.
 This is standard for any pattern you’d get out of a book or magazine and also applies to internet patterns, both free and for sale, unless the patterns state otherwise.

 I am more than happy for you to use my patterns and ideas in a swap, as a gift or for charity.
 I do ask that you give credit either to myself or Sewhooked.